shengyuan-lu/Merage-Photo-Batch-Renamer/README.md

 # Merage-Photo-Batch-Renamer
-Renaming all photos to UCI Merage communication team's standards.
+Renaming all photos from an SD card to UCI Merage communication team's naming conventions.
 (Python Program)